McAuliffe win sets up Virginia clash with outsider Youngkin - WTMJ

 Del.
 Hala Ayala won the Democratic nomination for lieutenant governor Tuesday, all but ensuring that Virginia will soon elect its first female lieutenant governor — her Republican opponent is Winsome Sears, the first Black woman to receive a major party’s endorsement for statewide office.

-Democratic Attorney General Mark Herring meanwhile secured his party’s nomination in his bid for a third term, staving off a strong challenge from Del.
+Democratic Attorney General Mark Herring meanwhile secured his party’s nomination for a third term, staving off a strong challenge from Del.
 Jay Jones, who sought to cast Herring as insufficiently progressive.
 Herring will face Republican state Del.
 Jason Miyares in November.

 Republicans picked their nominees for this year’s statewide races in a multisite convention process in May.
 Youngkin, a former executive at an investment fund with no voting record to be scrutinized, has pledged to use his personal wealth to power his campaign.